 Collaborations and Affiliations

 The Symphony collaborates with other musical groups and reaches out to youth.
-LAS has provided family and school concerts (this despite difficulties such as the limited availability of volunteer musicians during school hours and the need to limit the exposure of stringed instruments to direct sun!).
-A good example of collaboration was heard at the LAS concert in May 2013 (the culmination of the orchestra’s 50th season of concerts): A performance of Beethoven’s Symphony No. 9 included singers from the Valley Concert Chorale and Pacific Masterworks Chorus; in addition, singers from the community who attended rehearsals (and who could sing in tune!) were welcome to join the chorus.
+LAS has provided family and school concerts (this despite difficulties such as the limited availability of volunteer musicians during school hours and, once, the need to limit the exposure of stringed instruments to direct sun!).
+A good example of collaboration was heard at the LAS concert in May 2013 (the culmination of the orchestra’s 50th season of concerts): A performance of Beethoven’s Symphony No. 9 included singers from the Valley Concert Chorale and Pacific Masterworks Chorus (now renamed Chorus Eclectic); in addition, singers from the community who attended rehearsals (and who could sing in tune!) were welcome to join the chorus.

 The Symphony is a member of the Livermore Cultural Arts Council (LCAC), the Association of California Symphony Orchestras (ACSO), the League of American Orchestras, and the chambers of commerce of the cities of Livermore, Pleasanton, and Dublin, California.